ksu-cs-textbooks/hugo-theme-relearn/data/syllabus/netiquette.md

 {{% notice info %}}

 This is our personal policy and not a required syllabus statement from K-State.
-It has been adapted from [this statement](https://global.k-state.edu/students/courses/netiquette/) from K-State Global Campus, and the[Recurse Center Manual](https://www.recurse.com/manual).
+It has been adapted from [this statement](https://online.k-state.edu/student-support/netiquette/) from K-State Online, and the[Recurse Center Manual](https://www.recurse.com/manual).
 We have adapted their ideas to fit this course.

 {{% /notice %}}